NikitaRomanovsky/hw-jest-axios/README.md

 Tests are run using Jest.
 Additionally, lodash and memento libraries were used.

-To make project work run the following commands after clonning the repo:
+To make project work run the following command after clonning the repo:

-yarn init
 yarn install

 To run all test cases, use the following command:

 yarn run jest

 It is expected that all tests are passed (green).